cosmos/cosmos-sdk/cosmovisor/README.md

 If there is no local binary, `DAEMON_ALLOW_DOWNLOAD_BINARIES=on`, and we can access a canonical url for the new binary, then the `cosmovisor` will download it with [go-getter](https://github.com/hashicorp/go-getter) and unpack it into the `upgrades/<name>` folder to be run as if we installed it manually.

-Note that for this mechanism to provide strong security guarantees, all URLS should include a sha{256,512} checksum.
+Note that for this mechanism to provide strong security guarantees, all URLS should include a SHA 256/512 checksum.
 This ensures that no false binary is run, even if someone hacks the server or hijacks the DNS. `go-getter` will always ensure the downloaded file matches the checksum if it is provided. `go-getter` will also handle unpacking archives into directories (in this case the download link should point to a `zip` file of all data in the `bin` directory).

 To properly create a checksum on linux, you can use the `sha256sum` utility.
 For example: